sgametrio/word-sense-disambiguation/README.md

 ## Possible future work
-* Don't create edges between distant words in a sentence
+* Don't create edges between distant words in a sentence, maybe a single sentence is composed by multiple, separate, logical sentences

 * Move all filesystem resources stream to getResourceAsAStream
 * Make some tests to instantly identify: